codeforacause101/palestine-ref/README.md

 This section should have the following attributes:

-- title: which will be the text that represents the link
+- `title`: which will be the text that represents the link.
-- tags: list of tags this link can be labeled with.
+- `tags`: list of tags to label the linked resource.
 Please try your best to look into the other posts and re-use other tags before create new ones.
-- categories: list of categories that this post categorised under. (currently we are not using Categories).
+- `categories`: list of categories that this post categorised under. (currently we are not using Categories).
-- ex_url: this is the link to the resource
+- `ex_url`: this is the link to the resource
-- weight: an integer that represents the weight of the page, the lower the number the higher the post will be.
+- `weight`: an integer that represents the weight of the resource, the lower the number the higher the post will be.
-- Date: the data this link is added.
+- `Date`: the data this link is added.

 Below is an example.